AlibabaCloudDocs/datav/intl.en-US/Developer Guide/FAQ.md

 -   The DOM model was modified outside of the container.
 -   When using jQuery to access the DOM model, the `$(‘.classname’)` operation is not allowed.
 Rather, you must search for DOM nodes in the container.

-## Why am I unable to find my widgets on the edit page? {#section_jvz_qzl_q2b .section}
+## Why am I unable to find my widgets on the edit page?

 To view your widgets, go to **My Widgets** on the top navigation bar.

-## Why are buyers unable to find my widgets after they bought them? {#section_n4s_rzl_q2b .section}
+## Why are buyers unable to find my widgets after they bought them?

 Buyers probably cannot find your widgets because your widget classification may not be set properly.
-For more information, see [type fields](reseller.en-US/Developer Guide/Document structure/package.json specifications.md#).
+For more information, see [type fields](/intl.en-US/Developer Guide/Document structure/Specifications of a package.json file.md).